S SMB SaaS Stacks

 Verdict

 Recommended for every creator-shaped vertical.
-This is the pick for freelance writers, AI coaches, fitness coaches, and anyone whose email list is their primary asset.
+This is the pick for freelance writers, AI coaches, fitness coaches, content creators, and anyone whose email list is their primary asset.
+Pick Beehiiv if your product is a pure newsletter and monetization is priority one.
+Pick Mailchimp only if you’re locked into a Shopify store that already speaks Mailchimp.
+Everyone else, start on Kit’s free tier and upgrade to Creator the week you need automation.

 Inside the product